 “Kodak moment” is a catchphrase, taken from an old Kodak advertising campaign, that has come to mean any event that should be preserved as a photograph for all time.
 "Kodak Moments" is now the name of Kodak's website, where users can create prints and gift items (coffee mugs, calendars, etc.) from their photos.

 [Sung.]
 They took the whole Cherokee nation ..

 Opening line to the song “Indian Reservation” by Paul Revere and the Raiders, which hit No. 1 on the Billboard chart in 1971.
 A sampling of lyrics: “They took the whole Cherokee nation/Put us on this reservation/Took away our ways of life/The tomahawk and the bow and knife.”

-This is going to prove a lot to the Royal Geographic Society.
+This is gonna prove a lot to the Royal Geographic Society.

 The Royal Geographic Society was founded in England in 1830 to promote exploration and mapping of unknown parts of the world (unknown to white European men, that is).
 Explorers have included such luminaries as Livingstone and Stanley (of the immortal line, “Dr. Livingstone, I presume").

 Howard Hughes (1905-1976) was a reclusive, eccentric, and very wealthy manufacturer, aviator, and film producer.
-During World War II, he became obsessed with designing a wooden airplane—the Spruce Goose—which flew only once for a distance of one mile.
-In 1950 he went into complete seclusion.
+During World War II, he became obsessed with designing a gigantic wooden airplane—the Spruce Goose—which flew only once for a distance of one mile.
+In 1950 he went into complete seclusion, and allowed his hair, beard, and nails to grow unfettered.
 Hughes died in 1976, apparently without leaving a will bequeathing his vast estate.
 A number of people came forward with wills that were ultimately declared false by the courts; the 1980 film Melvin and Howard told the tale of one such incident.

 No means no, Eegah.